Bluewal/m365-intune-scripts/README.md

-# 🛡️ bluewall-m365-toolkit
+# 🛡️ m365-intune-scripts

-> PowerShell scripts, Intune configurations, and Microsoft 365 security hardening resources — built in the field by a solo IT/Security engineer running a real-world M365 Business Premium environment.
+> PowerShell scripts, Conditional Access templates and Microsoft 365 security resources — built in the field by a solo IT/Security engineer running a real-world M365 Business Premium environment.

 ---